How top employer brands attract candidates - and how you can tooAugust 28, 2019

 And it’s even harder to develop content that appeals to people on an individual basis.
 But it needs to be done.
 Candidates have come to expect hyper-personalised experiences and organizations that fail to deliver this will be left behind.

 From career apps to interactive self-assessments, leading organisations are staying inventive and redefining recruitment with content marketing.

 And finally, employment branding should be a continuous initiative, not a project.
 Leading companies evolve their employment brand to align with employees’ attitudes and improve its effectiveness to attract candidates.

-Check out WilsonHCG’s 2019 Fortune 500 Employment Brand Report.
-Featuring six key employment branding categories and more than 17,000 data points, the report highlights the trends and insights that stem from a candidate expectation for a hyper-personalised experience.
+Check out WilsonHCG’s 2021 Fortune 500 Employment Brand Report.
+Featuring six key employment branding categories and more than 20,000 data points.

 As Senior Vice President, Global Strategic Talent Solutions, Craig leads WilsonHCG's growth strategy and new partnership cultivation across the globe.
 Alongside the trusted consultants at WilsonHCG, he builds market-leading, scalable and customisable RPO solutions.
 Craig's relationships span all industry verticals and geographies with expertise in Technology, Business Services, Financial Services, Engineering, Manufacturing, Retail, and Media.